 Style-wise the Dell Precision 7530 still offers much of the legacy Precision look and feel with a solid build and choke full of interfaces.
 Besides the additional Thunderbolt 3 connector, the interface ports more or less reflect the ones on the previous Dell Precision 7520.

 One side of the Dell Precision 7530 has two adjacent Thunderbolt 3 ports, one SD card slot and one Smart Card reader slot which you can use with a external smart card to secure the PC.
-These Thunderbolt 3 based USB Type-C ports support Thunderbolt 3 (40 Gb/s), USB 3.1 Gen 2 (10 Gb/s), DisplayPort 1.2 to connect with 4K@60hz displays, and uses USB Power Delivery 2.0 technology for up to 130W rapid charging.
+These Thunderbolt 3 based USB Type-C ports support Thunderbolt 3 (40 Gb/s), USB 3.1 Gen 2 (10 Gb/s), DisplayPort 1.2 to connect with 4K@60hz displays, and uses USB Power Delivery 2.0 technology for rapid charging.
+In fact Dell actually pushes the limits of USB Power Delivery by allowing 90W of charging into both Thunderbolt 3 ports in order to provide the same power as the 180W AC power adapter that comes with this PC.

 The other side includes two USB Type-A ports supporting USB 3.1 Gen 1 (5 Gb/s), one 3.5 mm audio port and a Kensington lock slot (hidden from view).
 For the Type-A ports, Dell has labeled them as PowerShare capable meaning that they can charge supported downstream devices even if the PC is turned off or in hibernate mode.
 Note the PC needs to have the ac adapter plugged in and PowerShare needs to be enabled in the PC's BIOS settings.